 Describe how the asymmetric structure of hurricanes is represented in the model.

 2. Provide a completed Form M-3, Radius of Maximum Winds and Radii of Standard Wind Thresholds.
+Provide a link to the location of the form here.

 3. Discuss the radii values for each wind threshold in Form M-3 with reference to available hurricane observations.